infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 Engine configuration will be dealt with in the following sections.

+## Load SSH key into ssh-agent

+Before running the next set of commands you'll need to load the generated `halabdot7` key (or `id_vm_rsa` by default from `base-infra-bootstrap`) as defined by the `vm_ssh_key_path` variable in the inventory previously used.

+    ssh-add /home/lmadsen/.ssh/halabdot7

+If you have issues running the following commands due to failed login, this is the most likely culprit.

 ## Subscribe and setup repositories

 As done previously, we setup our `vars` file so that we can register the node and install